 This may be a surprise to you because Warlock has not always been known for its high ranking in Arena due to their main weakness – their susceptibility to being rushed down easily by more aggressive decks.
 However, with the introduction of effective early-game removal such as Defile and Drain Soul from KTF, and defensive mechanism such as Voidlord and Lesser Amethyst Spellstone from KnC, this weakness feels it was further mitigated, giving Warlock the necessary tools to become an effective control-orientated class.
 Kobold Librarian and Vulgar Homunculus are also excellent early drops that allow you to contest the board.
 Additionally, most of Warlock’s core cards can be found within the common or rare category, increasing its overall draft consistency.

 Strong set of buffs, capable of fighting for the early board, decent amount of anti-aggro tools.

 Lack of hard removal, reliant on having minions on board for buffs to be effective, difficult to make massive board swings once behind.

-Paladin is arguably one of the more consistent classes, constantly scoring in the top ranks in Arena, and its position is even further reinforced in the KFT expansion with cards such as Righteous Protector and Dark Conviction being added to their arsenal.
-Paladin is currently so versatile in Arena – it has early game minions and weapons to help establish board control, and yields a powerful late game with buffs such as Spikeridged Steed and Dinosize.
+Paladin is arguably one of the more consistent classes, constantly scoring in the top ranks in Arena, and its position is even further reinforced in the KnC expansion with cards such as Call to Arms, and Unidentified Maul being added to their arsenal.
+Crystal Lion and Potion of Heroism are also not bad cards.
+Paladin is currently very versatile in Arena – it has early game minions and weapons to help establish board control, and has a powerful late game with buffs such as Spikeridged Steed and Dinosize.
 It even has enough taunts and healing to prevent yourself from being rushed down!